icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [GMNS](https://github.com/zephyr-data-specs/GMNS) - The General Modeling Network Specification defines a common human and machine readable format for sharing routable road network files.
 - [OpenDrive](https://www.asam.net/standards/detail/opendrive/) - The data that is stored in an ASAM OpenDRIVE file describes the geometry of roads, lanes and objects, such as roadmarks on the road, as well as features along the roads, like signals.
 - [GATIS](https://dotbts.github.io/BPA/) - A data specification for active transportation infrastructure that is supported by the National Collaboration on Bicycle, Pedestrian, and Accessibility Infrastructure Data (NC-BPAID).
+- [GOFS](https://gofs.org/) - The General On-Demand Feed Specification is an open source, community-driven data standard for traveler-facing information about demand responsive transportation.

 ## Planning Coding Resources
 This is a curated list of Python, R, and other open-source libraries or programming tools that can be useful for urban planning applications.